EU AI Act Evidence for AI Agents

 - override_rate

-- automation_bias_indicatorsThe automation_bias_indicators metric is specifically designed for Article 14 compliance: it tracks how often reviewers approve agent suggestions without modification, flagging patterns that suggest reviewers are rubber-stamping rather than genuinely evaluating the agent's output.
+- automation_bias_indicatorsThe automation_bias_indicators metric is specifically designed for Article 14 compliance: it tracks how often reviewers approve agent suggestions without modification, flagging patterns that suggest reviewers are rubber-stamping rather than substantively evaluating the agent's output.

 Article 26: Deployer Obligations